TAP-GGC/planimals/README.md

 <img src = "media/Technology/block-based language.png" width ="400" height="200">

-## Project Setup
+## Project Setup/Installation
+You don't need a Scratch account to follow along with the lesson or to play the game.
+### Accessing the game

 Go to:
 https://scratch.mit.edu/projects/511937523/

-try out our game and inspect the code!
+### Accessing the game through CS First
+...
+## Short Demo Instructions

+## Workshop Instructions

+## Usage